 - You can demonstrate that you have a combined annual income of at least £18,600

-- If you are applying as an unmarried partner, you need to prove that you have lived with your partner for at least two years in a relationship which is akin to marriage
+- If you are applying as an unmarried partner, you need to prove that you have lived with your partner for at least two years in a relationship that is akin to marriage

-It is important to note that each individual application is different which means that the specific documents which you will need to provide depends somewhat on your personal circumstances.
+It is important to note that each individual application is different which means that the specific documents which you will need to provide depend somewhat on your personal circumstances.

 You need to demonstrate that you:

 - Meet the genuine relationship requirement.
-This is the most fundamental requirement for Partner Visas.
-Some of the documents/evidence which you may need to provide includes transcripts from conversations, photographs, tickets from events you’ve attended together and evidence of shared bank accounts and rental/housing agreements with both of your names on
+This is the most fundamental requirement for UK partner visas.
+Some of the documents/evidence which you may need to provide includes transcripts from conversations, photographs, tickets from events you’ve attended together, and evidence of shared bank accounts and rental/housing agreements with both of your names on

 - You plan to live together in the UK in suitable accommodation.
-If you wish to apply for a Spouse Visa, you need to provide evidence which shows that you have suitable accommodation to live in with your partner (and any dependents).
+If you wish to apply for a spouse visa, you need to provide evidence that shows that you have suitable accommodation to live in with your partner (and any dependents).
 A tenancy or mortgage agreement or a temporary accommodation booking are all suitable as evidence

-The application fee for a Partner Visa is £1,464 if it is completed within the UK.
-The fee is £1,573 if the application is completed outside the UK.
+The application fee for a partner visa is £1,048 if it is completed within the UK.
+The fee is £1,538 if the application is completed outside the UK.

 Adult dependent visas are generally only granted to people who require long-term, daily care from their UK-based relative.
-The applicant is only eligible if they cannot receive the care they need in their home country.
+The applicant is only eligible for parent visa if they cannot receive the care they need in their home country.
 An adult dependent can be an adult grandchild, child, parent or sibling.

 The UK-resident who will be providing the care must be either a British citizen or person with settled status.

 In order to be eligible, the following must apply to the applicant: